-Each year a distinguished scholar and policy-maker in the area of macroeconomics or monetary policy is invited to the University of Delaware to present the Hutchinson Lecture.
+Distinguished scholars and policy-makers in the areas of macroeconomics or monetary policy are invited to the University of Delaware to present the Hutchinson Lecture.

 2012: Warren Coats, International Monetary Fund